enisz/igdb/src/assets/templates/02-query-builder.md

 This class is a helper class to help you construct your queries.
 If you have used this wrapper's eariler versions you were able to send queries by passing an `$options` array directly to the endpoint methods.
 This possibility got removed and these endpoint methods are accepting only [apicalypse](https://api-docs.igdb.com/#apicalypse-1) formatted query strings.

-> Using the Builder class is optional as you can pass your own queries to the endpoint methods.
+>:tip Using the Builder class is optional as you can pass your own queries to the endpoint methods.

 ## Instantiating the Builder